China auto sales post biggest drop in 7 years as growth engine stalls

 “They don’t know what to do and worry about survival.”

-Ford Motor Co (F.N), which has been struggling to turn around falling sales in the market, said on Friday that September sales in China were down 43 percent.
+Ford Motor Co, which has been struggling to turn around falling sales in the market, said on Friday that September sales in China were down 43 percent.

 China’s broader economic woes have led to a particular slowdown in the demand for cars in smaller, lower-tier cities across China, some car makers have said, which until now were the engine of growth for the country’s auto industry.